Carlos-n21/p1-vi-runners/README.md

 1. Home
 Welcome Message: Brief introduction to VI Runners Bristol.

-Running Benefits: Detailed list of the physical and mental health benefits of running.
+Running Benefits: Short list of overall physical and mental health benefits of running.

+This

 2. About
 Group Information: Comprehensive details about our community, meeting schedules, all abilities and experience levels welcomed.